-The "Configure password" selection is used to add a new or change an existing configuration password.
+The "Configure password" selection is used to add a new or change an existing password.
 This password prevents unauthorized access to the configuration menus.
 Passwords are case sensitive, 8 characters max.

-To create or change a password, select "Configure password" and press [Enter].
+To create of change a password, select "Configure password" and press [Enter].
 An input box will display to enter the password.
 Type in the password and press [Enter].
-Whenever the menu system is called up, (Left Ctrl, F12) this password must be entered to gain access to the configuration menus.
+Whenever the menu system is called up, this password must be entered to gain access to the configuration menus.

-See Appendix G for instructions on resetting a forgotten configuration password.
+See Appendix G. for instructions on resetting a forgotten password.